brandon-toner/brandontoner-jekyll-garden/_notes/Integrating the blog and the wiki.md

 As in [[Auto-posting updates to the garden to the blog]], I like the idea of the blog being a feed of edits to the garden — with maybe a bit of added flair to keep it readable and entertaining.

 Edits + commentary + new posts debut there?
 Is that too much work?

+Is git useful in generating a feed of changes?